Beth Hatalmud Rabbinical College: Within the walls

 It was therefore decided by the students of the original Mir yeshiva to establish a new institution in America that would serve as the continuation of the original Mir yeshiva.
 The fact that the Mir yeshiva was the only yeshiva in Europe to survive the Nazi destruction of European Jewry in its entirety was a primary reason they held that there should be a continuation of the original yeshiva in Europe in America after World War II.
 They called this Yeshiva Bais Hatalmud, which means The House of the Talmud.

 The mission of this yeshiva was to have it be to continue the ideals and values of the Mir yeshiva was in Poland, and to preserve and uphold the way that things were in the original yeshiva.
 A very important aspect of the original yeshiva was a concept that was called living within the proverbial "walls" of the yeshiva.
 The concept of the "walls" of a yeshiva is that a yeshiva is its own world and culture separate from the world outside it.
 What is held to be important and what is respected and strived for within the yeshiva, is completely different than that of the outside world.
 Thus the proverbial "walls" of the yeshiva separate the world of the yeshiva, and those within it, from the world outside.

-Bais Hatalmud was established to be a continuation of the Mir Yeshiva in Poland.
-Unlike other yeshivas in America which were shaped and formed to fit the American mentality of its students, Bais Hatalmud stressed the fact that the yeshiva's roots were the Mir Yeshiva in pre-war Europe and placed an emphasis on maintaining the spirit and values of that yeshiva.